 - Did employees, agents, principals of either company have any knowledge of the accounting firm owner’s misrepresentations?

-Morris Wilson Knepp Jacquette, P.C. has achieved the Best Law Firm rating by U.S. News & World Report in the area of commercial litigation since 2016.
+From 2016 until the rating was discontinued in August 2023, the Morris Wilson Knepp Jacquette law firm was Best Law Firm rated by U.S. News & World Report.
 We’re dedicated litigators with over a century of collective experience, and we spare no expense in the pursuit of justice for our clients.

 Business and investment fraud cases accepted across Pennsylvania, including Philadelphia, Bucks, Chester, Delaware and Montgomery counties.
 Call our firm for a FREE consultation.
 (610) 825-0500